 How to Find Suppliers

-It’s essential to find a reliable network of suppliers that can get the goods to your grocery.
+It’s essential to find a reliable network of suppliers to deliver the goods to your grocery.
 In Uganda, you can also consider buying directly from the farmers.
 It may involve transport costs, but you will, of course, save some money.

 Marketing is the backbone of any business.
 Without it, you cannot get customers to sustain the business.
 So you have to focus on finding effective marketing strategies for your mini-grocery shop.
 You must use cost-effective methods with a high return on your investment.

-For instance, the way you organise the items you sell is so crucial.
+For instance, how you organise the items you sell is so crucial.
 It’s an indirect way of advertising your business.
 You should, therefore, take advantage of this free marketing strategy.